rupin147/Wordpress-installation-using-bash-script-with-nginx-web-server/README.md

   - Default password of database for new user other then root user is test123.
   - Error logs and setup logs are generated in /tmp.

-After successfully execution of script is you can also access using  http://<internal ip address>/wp-admin/install.php if access from remote host.
+After successfully execution of script,you can also access using  http://<internal ip address>/wp-admin/install.php if access from remote host.